 In order to graduate you must:

-- Courses within this program are assessed using a variety of assessment methods including essays, seminar presentations, reports, in-class tests and examinations.
-Not all courses will necessarily include all methods.
+- Courses within this program are assessed using a variety of assessment methods which may include essays, seminar presentations, reports, in-class tests and examinations

 How to apply